Introduction

 Challenges in Implementing Flexibility

-Building a flexible manufacturing system often requires significant investment in advanced machinery, automation, and employee training.
-While the upfront costs can be high, the long-term gains in efficiency and responsiveness often justify the expense.
+Manufacturers may also need to invest in advanced equipment, automation, and training.
+Although upfront costs can be high, the long-term gains in efficiency and responsiveness can justify the investment.

 Conclusion

-Manufacturers that invest in flexible systems today position themselves for long-term success.
-By embracing modular production, automation, and lean principles, they can improve efficiency, stay compliant, and deliver high-quality products faster than ever before.
+Manufacturers that invest in modular systems, automation, digitalization, and lean principles can improve efficiency, stay compliant, and deliver high-quality products faster.